SofyanMahmoud0000/settle/README.md

 Read project is a set of APIs for a library which contains the following feature

-- Create book
+- Create book (Require authentication)
-- Update book
+- Update book (Require authentication)
 - List books with filteration and pagination
 - Get book details
-- Create author
+- Create author (Require authentication)
 - List authors
 - Login
 - Register